Keep Up With McLean!

 Receive the latest news in your inbox each month.

-High rates of mental illness, including substance use disorders, have been recorded among individuals involved at different levels of the criminal justice system in the United States.
-However, there are few behavioral health interventions available to this population.
+In this lecture, Johnson discusses the high rates of mental illness recorded among individuals involved at different levels of the criminal justice system in the U.S.

 Presentation highlights include: